paul-thebaud/func-client/website/docs/faq.md

 ## What our the downsides of FuncClient approach?

-When declaring models, there are no clear downside of the functional programming, as `this` context is still available in extensions and classes body.
+When declaring models, there are no clear downside of the functional programming, as `this` context is still available in definition and classes body.

 But, since we are not building the action factory for you, you must initialize this factory yourself with the things you need: an adapter, a serializer, etc.
-Don't worry, the process is still pretty simple.
+Don't worry, the process is still pretty simple thanks to blueprints.

 In addition, you cannot just use `action().model(Post).all()` because those function must be imported to be used.
 We are thinking of a way to simply extends